A topic from the subject of Crystallization in Chemistry.

 • Chemical industry: Crystallization is used to produce a wide range of chemicals, including pharmaceuticals, dyes, and fertilizers.

-• Food industry: Crystallization is used to produce a wide range of food products, including sugar, salt, and spices.
+• Food industry: Crystallization is used to produce sugar, salt, and other food products.

 • Materials science: Crystallization is used to produce a wide range of materials, including metals, ceramics, and semiconductors.